ausaccessfed/dev-portal/docs/_how-to-write-a-tutorial/04-add-a-new-tutorial.md

 **This command will create:**

 ##### 1. A new directory for hosting the markdown content.
-  - The directory will be named according to the title of your tutorial.
+  - The directory will be named after the title of your tutorial.

 ##### 2. An initial overview page for your new tutorial.
   - The overview page will be named `01-overview.md`.
 Please include a summary of the tutorial content in this file as well as the following headings: "What you'll learn" (what the user will learn from your tutorial) and "What you'll need" (what prerequisites a user will require before starting your tutorial).